davidlmorris/debuggery/README.md

 There is an `assert()` macro also defined in exactly the same way, however I would recommend against using this just in case your environment (perhaps later) supports the `assert()`, and it becomes unclear which one is being used.
 If DEBUG_ON is undefined in 'debug_conditionals.h', (just comment it out) this macro wil be removed from the code when complied, and the loop will continue.

 ## Macros instead
 You might want to remove the need for `#if DEBUG_ON` or #`ifndef DEBUG_ON` from your code for single line prints, too make the code easier to manage especially if you don't want Macro conditions littered everywhere.
-(My personal preference is to leave them in so I can see what is meant to be there.)

 So for all of Debuggery you can substitute a macro in the form DEBUG_'some debuggery function'.